 All gutter systems require annual maintenance for continued efficiency and longevity of a gutter system.
 Due to the use of aluminium in our system, the guttering will not begin to rust that would require attention, unlike a steel installation which would demand a higher amount of maintenance.
 Nor will physical damage be an often occurrence because of its high durability to external attacks so replacements will rarely be needed.

 Although, internally, the gutter system must be checked annually for multiple reasons.
 The width of the box system will mean that debris can be easily introduced to the internals of the system when strong wind begins to cause debris.
 Regular checks will be required as the initial debris will not cause any blockages or lowered performance, after a prolonged amount of time, debris will begin to gather together due to water pushing the pieces of debris together as it would in other systems.

 Luckily, a box style design also means that clearing the internals of the gutter system will be very easy when dealing with larger pieces of debris like leaves or twigs or small stones.
 Tiny amounts of dirt will require a more direct cleaning process to remove to prevent a build-up that could cause issues to the guttering system later.
 Using a damp cloth or rag, cleaning the internal system is very easy because of all the flat surfaces meaning it is very easy to wipe without much hassle or being time consuming.

-Neglecting this will mean blockages can for from debris which will reduce water flow and at the extreme, slow water flow to the point the build-up will start over flowing from the sides that may cause damage exposed areas of a structure beneath or the ground below.
+Neglecting this will mean blockages can come from debris which will reduce water flow and at the extreme, slow water flow to the point the build-up will start over flowing from the sides.
+This may cause damage to exposed areas of a structure beneath or the ground below.
 Always examine the guttering system for any cracks or damage so that they may caught early on before they grow and cause leaking that would lead to damaged structures, particularly around the joints or union pieces of the system where sealant is used.